Political positions of John McCain: Israel

+McCain was a staunch supporter of Israel.
 In a speech to the American Israel Public Affairs Committee on April 23, 2002, McCain said that "no American leader should be expected to sell a false peace to our ally, consider Israel's right to self-defense less legitimate than ours, or insist that Israel negotiate a political settlement while terrorism remains the Palestinians' preferred bargaining tool."
 During the 2006 Lebanon War, McCain said, regarding Israel's role in the conflict with Lebanon and Hezbollah, "What would we do if somebody came across our borders and killed our soldiers and captured our soldiers?
 Do you think we would be exercising total restraint?"

 During the 2008 presidential election, when asked if the Zionist cause was just and has succeeded, McCain responded, "I think so.
 I'm a student of history and anybody who is familiar with the history of the Jewish people and with the Zionist idea can't help but admire those who established the Jewish homeland.
 I think it's remarkable that Zionism has been in the middle of wars and great trials and it has held fast to the ideals of democracy and social justice and human rights.
 I think that the State of Israel remains under significant threat from terrorist organizations as well as the continued advocacy of the Iranians to wipe Israel off the map."

 McCain called for the early release of convicted Israeli spy Jonathan Pollard, who served a 30-year prison sentence for passing U.S. secrets to Israel.

 During the 2008 presidential campaign, McCain's advisors stated that they were not in favor of the peace negotiations then ongoing between Israel and Syria.

-McCain had courted the support of individuals and groups that are opposed to the creation of a Palestinian state.
+McCain had courted the support of individuals and groups opposed to the creation of a Palestinian state.
 In 2008, McCain's advisors stated that they did not favor continuing the peace process between Israel and the Palestinians.